 Mandatory message element table Message element Remarks Address header instruction The syntax of the special address header in relation to the exact number of digits and/or alphanumeric characters, and to the spaces between each C code is critical, and must conform to the format required by the LES or service provider as supplied in their specific instruction manual.
 TEXT OF MESSAGE The content of the message should be presented in UPPER case.

-$^{^{\}rm 2}$ Subject to availability through LES or service provider

 For maritime safety information messages, the format of navigational warnings is defined in the Joint IMO/IHO/WMO Maritime Safety Information Manual , as amended.
 NNNN The letters NNNN should be inserted at the end of the text to indicate "end of message".

-- (b) EGC messages submitted for transmission (or broadcast) via a two stage access system must also include an end of transmission instruction code for the LES.
+(b) EGC messages submitted for transmission (or broadcast) via a two stage access system must also include an end of transmission instruction code for the LES.
 This should be inserted on the final line, after NNNN.
-This code may vary, and must conform to the format required by the LES or service provider as supplied in their specific instruction manual. - The International Maritime Organization (IMO) requires that, in order to allow the use of non-dedicated receive facilities, the majority of broadcasts on the International Satellite Service are made at scheduled times.
-Broadcast schedules must be coordinated through the International Satellite Coordinating Panel, which can also offer advice on ways of scheduling information within the system. - 6 Because errors in the header format of a message may prevent it being released, MSI providers must monitor broadcasts of messages which they originate. - For all the services described below, a cancellation or deleting facility is provided for messages transmitted to a LES with category (b) repetition codes (see part E).
+This code may vary, and must conform to the format required by the LES or service provider as supplied in their specific instruction manual.

+&lt;sup>4 Subject to availability through LES or service provider

+5 The International Maritime Organization (IMO) requires that, in order to allow the use of non-dedicated receive facilities, the majority of broadcasts on the International Satellite Service are made at scheduled times.
+Broadcast schedules must be coordinated through the International Satellite Coordinating Panel, which can also offer advice on ways of scheduling information within the system.

+6 Because errors in the header format of a message may prevent it being released, MSI providers must monitor broadcasts of messages which they originate.

+7 For all the services described below, a cancellation or deleting facility is provided for messages transmitted to a LES with category (b) repetition codes (see part E).
 Cancellation (or deletion) procedures may vary between different LESs or service providers.
-Detailed operational procedure is contained in the instructions on sending EGC broadcasts given to the MSI providers after registration with the LES operator or service provider. - 8 The term "echo" used in all of the services described below in parts A, B, C and D, is associated with using the respective C_4 repetition codes which will initiate an automatic repeated broadcast six minutes after the initial scheduled or unscheduled broadcast.
+Detailed operational procedure is contained in the instructions on sending EGC broadcasts given to the MSI providers after registration with the LES operator or service provider.

+8 The term "echo" used in all of the services described below in parts A, B, C and D, is associated with using the respective C4 repetition codes which will initiate an automatic repeated broadcast six minutes after the initial scheduled or unscheduled broadcast.
 The six minute repeat or echo is used to ensure that the warning is received by the maximum number of ships.